-Identity theft is a crime that happens when someone steals your personal details for financial gains.
-It could cost you a fortune and slash your credit score.
-In 2021 alone, the Federal Trade Commission (FTC) has received more than 1.4 million reports of identity theft.
+Identity theft is when someone steals your personal details for financial gain.
+It’s a crime that could cost you a fortune and wreak havoc on your credit score.
+In 2021 alone, the Federal Trade Commission (FTC) received more than 1.4 million reports of identity theft.

 - Check your credit card and bank statements.